 Journal of Ethnobiology

-For over 30 years, The Journal of Ethnobiology has been publishing manuscripts based on original research in any area of ethnobiology, the interdisciplinary study of past and present relationships between humans and their biological worlds.
-Topics include but are not limited to paleoethnobotany, zooarchaeology, ethnobotany, ethnozoology, ethnoecology, linguistic ethnobiology, and other related areas in anthropology and biology.
+For over 30 years, Journal of Ethnobiology has been publishing manuscripts based on original research in all areas of ethnobiology, the interdisciplinary study of past and present relationships between humans and their biological worlds.
+Research areas published in JoE include but are not limited to paleoethnobotany, zooarchaeology, ethnobotany, ethnozoology, ethnoecology, linguistic ethnobiology, and other related fields of study within anthropology and biology.
 JoE does not limit itself to a single perspective or approach, but seeks to represent the diversity of the field of ethnobiology (including cognitive, symbolic, linguistic, ecological, and economic aspects of human interactions with the living world).
-Papers that significantly advance theory are particularly welcome.
+Papers that significantly advance theory or methodology are particularly welcome.
 JoE does not publish uncontextualized data such as species lists; appropriate submissions must elaborate on the cultural context of findings.

 Recent articles include:

 - Water Chemistry Constraints and Possibilities for Ancient and Contemporary Maya Wetlands

 - The Significance of Sheep in the Traditional Agriculture of Beira Alta, Portugal

 - 'Le Da Alegria Tener Flores': Homegardens in the Soconusco Region of Chiapas, Mexico